ZZzzaaKK/clique-cover-lp/README.md

 This will run all the specified algorithms, which are made available through the `src/wrappers.py` script, on the specified test graph directory and save the results in `results/raw/`.
 These results are human-readable and already contain interesting information.

 > [!NOTE]
 > We decided to include two different approaches to the cluster editing ILP and reductions since neither works perfectly.
 The minimal approach implements only triangle inequalities and has achieved similar performance to the other approach, but the edge cut kernelization conditions are too strict to be passed by any of our test files (especially that 2δ(v) + γ(N[v]) < |N[v]|).
-The other cluster editing approach is more complex and employs reductions based on Böcker and the cutting plane approach based on Grötschel, but it is currently slower.
+The other cluster editing approach is more complex and employs reductions based on Böcker and the cutting plane approach based on Grötschel, but it is currently much slower.

 ## Testing on Rfam data